aws/amazon-sagemaker-examples/README.md

 These examples show you how to host models for real-time inference using the SageMaker Python SDK.

--[Right-sizing your Amazon SageMaker Endpoints](sagemaker-python-sdk/sagemaker-hosting/right-sizing-amazon-sagemaker-endpoints) is a sample notebook that guides you through the process of choosing the correct instance type for model serving depending on the expected performance (number of requests per second) and endpoint costs.
+- [Right-sizing your Amazon SageMaker Endpoints](sagemaker-python-sdk/sagemaker-hosting/right-sizing-amazon-sagemaker-endpoints) is a sample notebook that guides you through the process of choosing the correct instance type for model serving depending on the expected performance (number of requests per second) and endpoint costs.

 ### Using Amazon SageMaker with Apache Spark